ImpressCMS/impresscms-module-mytube/modules/mytube/readme.txt

 - Login as administrator and go to the Module Administration
 - Upload all files from MyTube 1.06 to the folder /modules/mytube/
 - Now update the module from the Module Administration.

+After updating MyTube the database tables should have been renamed from 'xoopstube_xxxx' into 'mytube_xxx'.

 5. RENAMING MODULE FOLDER